Discover the most beautiful hiking trails in southern Germany

 - Do you want to rent a motorhome?
-Then you will find information here as well as Booking options.
+Then you will find information here as well as booking options.
 Or do you prefer to travel with him roof tent on the car?
 Also the overnight stay in camping tent is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

-- You want to know where to go with a motorhome stay overnight in Germany can and are you looking for pitches and campsites?
+- You want to know where to stay overnight in Germany and are you looking for parking spaces for RVs and campsites?
 You can find information about this under this link.
-There you can after a day trip in a Dutch Oven on the portable grill to prepare your dinner.
+There you can prepare your dinner in a Dutch Oven or on the portable grill after a day trip .
+Dutch oven accessories here.

 The Donaufelsen tour in Baden-Württemberg - hiking trails in southern Germany